Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 Running the study over a longer period wasn't an option because it would have required leaving the families in the control group without help for that much longer.
 And this was a program that Rwanda's government wanted to extend to the entire population.

-The World Bank's Berk Ozler, who has reviewed the study, agrees the time horizon less than ideal.
+The World Bank's Berk Ozler, who has reviewed the study, agrees the time horizon was less than ideal.
 "It's a good study.
 But there is that limitation," he says.

 But McIntosh says it's worth noting that when it comes to child nutrition programs time is of the essence.